Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/requirements/features-and-requirements.md

 * User will be able to toggle the microphone on/off through AAC Board

 ### Virtual AAC Board
-* The system will be organized in the fitzgerald color key organization.
+* System will be organized in a color key organization to make simpler access to similar tiles
-    - verbs are highlighted in green
-    - pronouns are highlighted in yellow
-    - nouns are highlighted in orange
-    - adjectives are highlighted in blue
 * Categories will be a folder in which corresponding tiles will be placed

 ### Context Analysis ###